pneyrinck/corecontrol/README.md

 https://github.com/pneyrinck/corecontrol/blob/master/schema/v1/module.json

-Note that a module's JSON has a key/value object named "controls."
+Note that a module's JSON schema requires an object named "controls."
 The "controls" object provides info about the module's controls.
 Because it follows a schema, other applications can look at the JSON and know what a module's controls are.

 ###### Core Control Controls

 Controls are a fundamental part of Core Control.
 For a model, a control is a piece of the data model exposed so it can be changed for some useful purpose.
 For a surface, a control is a piece of the user interface that a user interacts with.
 An adapter can implement a mapping so that as a user changes a surface control, a model control changes.
 Core Control uses a JSON schema for controls.
-Here is a partial JSON representation of an audio volume control:
+Here is a partial JSON representation of an audio volume control with a rich set of properties:
 ```
 {
+  identifier:'volume',
   index:2,
   type:'continuous',
   feedbackType:'continuous',